Home Compare BMY vs FFIV

 Price setup map for BMY and FFIV Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer BMYFFIV Relative valuation Structural strength

-The two profiles are relatively close, but the price setup still leans toward Bristol-Myers Squibb Company.
+Bristol-Myers Squibb Company and F5, Inc. look relatively close on structure, but the price setup still leans toward Bristol-Myers Squibb Company.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.